XenyxNZ/Arma-3-Performance-Guide/README.md

 Intel (LGA1700 — 12th/13th/14th gen)

 * Official DDR5 support is 4800 MT/s on 12th gen and 5600 MT/s on 13th/14th gen, however in practice these CPUs can typically run faster kits without issue.
-For 13th/14th gen, a 6600–6800 MT/s kit with the lowest CL you can find is recommended; 12th gen memory controllers are weaker, so 6000–6400 MT/s is more achievable without running into stability issues.
+For 13th/14th gen, a 6400–6600 MT/s kit with the lowest CL you can find is recommended; 12th gen memory controllers are weaker, so 6000–6400 MT/s is more achievable without running into stability issues.

 * LGA1700 also supports DDR4, depending on the motherboard.
 If you're on a DDR4 board, the DDR4 recommendations below apply.

 Older systems (DDR4)

 * A kit running at 3600 MT/s with a CAS latency (CL) of 16 or lower is recommended.
-* On AM4 Ryzen systems, 3600 MT/s is the practical ceiling for keeping the Infinity Fabric in its 1:1 ratio (FCLK 1800 MHz) - the same principle as AM5 above.
+* On AM4 Ryzen systems, 3600 MT/s is the practical ceiling for keeping the Infinity Fabric in the ideal 1:1 ratio (FCLK 1800 MHz).

 **Note:**

-Maximum stable RAM speed depends on several factors including CPU memory controller, motherboard, RAM stick density/ranks, and total RAM sticks installed.
+Maximum stable RAM speed depends on several factors including CPU memory controller quality (silicon lottery), motherboard, RAM stick density/ranks, and total RAM sticks installed.

 **If you are planning to run high density kits (e.g. 2x32GB or 2x48GB), or four sticks instead of two, disregard the aforementioned DDR5 speed recommendations above 6000 MT/s, as these configurations put much more strain on the CPU memory controller, limiting how fast they can run without causing instability.**

 ### GPU

 Arma 3 favors NVIDIA GPUs due to lower driver overhead in DX11 games.
 NVIDIA's DX11 driver distributes its command submission work across multiple CPU threads, while AMD's DX11 driver places a heavier load on a single CPU thread.
-In a game as CPU-limited as Arma 3, that extra driver overhead compounds the engine's existing main-thread bottleneck, meaning an AMD GPU that should perform on par with its NVIDIA equivalent can deliver noticeably lower FPS in the CPU-bound scenarios that make up the majority of Arma 3 gameplay.
+In a game as CPU-bound as Arma 3, that extra driver overhead compounds the engine's existing main-thread bottleneck, meaning an AMD GPU that should perform on par with its NVIDIA equivalent can deliver noticeably lower FPS in the CPU-bound scenarios that make up the majority of Arma 3 gameplay.

 For this reason I'd typically recommend an NVIDIA GPU if you want the absolute best performance.
 That said, if you're genuinely GPU-bound due to running very high resolutions and/or graphical settings, this driver overhead mostly disappears.